prowebdever/country-finder/README.md

 ## How to
 Follow the instructions.
-1. yarn install
+1. yarn
 2. yarn start
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.